 My employer puts us up at the Hotel Infanta Cristina www.hotelinfantacristina.com on Carretera de Madrid, in the newest part of town.

-It’s handy for the train station (max ten minute’s walk) but the area is pretty sterile and there are no good bars or restaurants nearby that I know of.
+It’s handy for the train station (max ten minute’s walk) but the neighbourhood it’s in is pretty sterile and there are no good bars or restaurants nearby that I know of.

 Personally I like a bit of exercise before I eat so I always walk up the long hill most of the city is located on to one of the tapas areas I mention in my other posts.

 Outside the front door of the hotel on Carretera de Madrid is the ghostly spectacle of the brand new tram tracks, although you won’t see any trams on them.
 A teacher later told me that the city had run out of money after the 2008 financial crash and had never got round to buying them.
 A shame as it would be a good way to get up the hill!

 In recent years Jaen has become a destination for food tourism, especially oleotourists as this is the ‘world capital of olive oil’.
 This is the city’s gastronomic website which has news of special events and a list of places to eat.

-It’s only when you leave Jaen by car or train that you got a true understanding of why the area is known as the ‘world capital of olive oil’.
-All you will see out of the window is olive trees for hour after hour (video here), a slightly disturbing monoculture with no other kind of vegetable life in sight.
+It’s only when you leave Jaen by car or train that you got a true understanding of why the area is so well-known for olives.
+All you will see out of the window is olive trees for hour after hour (video here), a slightly unsettling monoculture with no other kind of vegetable life in sight.
 According to the Olive Oil Times Jaen province produces 45% of the Spanish total and 20% of the world total, an incredible statistic!

 You can find everywhere I write about and more on my Google map.

 Please see the following posts on food and things to do in Jaen: